atlas-lion91/Deployment_7/README.md

 **Credential Management for AWS and Docker Hub**
 - Add AWS and Docker Hub credentials in Jenkins for Terraform actions and Docker image deployment, using the 'Add Credentials' feature in Jenkins settings.

-**Jenkins Pipeline Customization**
-- Tailor the Jenkinsfile with specific Docker Hub usernames and image names, reflecting these changes at specified lines within the file.

-**Incorporating Infrastructure Teardown**
-- Optionally, integrate the Terraform destroy process by enabling the corresponding stage within the Jenkinsfile to tear down created resources when needed.

-**Jenkins Agent Configuration**
-- Setup for the Jenkins node that performs testing and builds the Docker image is scripted and made effective through resource block configurations within Terraform.

 # Jenkins Deploy Agent

-The Jenkins deploy agent sets up the VPC for the ECS cluster, with an application load balancer configured using the `jenkins-node2-install.sh` script located in `/Jenkins-tf`.
+The Jenkins deploy agent sets up the VPC for the ECS cluster, with an application load balancer configured using the `jenkins.sh` script.
 This script is passed to Terraform within the EC2 resource block to set up the Jenkins agent service and Terraform.

 ## Controller and Agent Communication